Maddie Ziegler Distances Herself From ‘Dance Moms’ Because Of Abby Lee Miller?

 A post shared by Maddie Ziegler (@maddieziegler) on

-Dance Moms fans may have different opinions when it comes to the ALDC coach, but CDL pointed out that seeing Miller’s unconventional teaching style is one of the reasons why viewers got hooked to the show.
+Dance Moms fans may have different opinions when it comes to the ALDC coach, but CDL pointed out that seeing Miller’s unconventional teaching style is one of the reasons why viewers got hooked on the show.
 With her gone, the site predicted that Dance Moms will have a “tough time” surviving.

 Maddie Ziegler, along with her mom Melissa and sister Mackenzie, left Dance Moms in Season 6.
 While they were thankful for all the opportunities that came their way because of the show, Melissa revealed that they had to miss out on several projects because they were busy training with ALDC.